Food Safety

 These tools have been used to model contamination pathways, assess intervention effectiveness, and estimate public health outcomes, such as cases of illness or disability-adjusted life years (DALYs).

-According to the authors, such tools can also support more comprehensive “trade-off risk assessments” that account not only for food safety outcomes, but also for economic costs, environmental impacts, and social factors.
+According to the authors, such tools can also support more comprehensive “trade-off risk assessments” that account not only for food safety outcomes, but also for economic costs and environmental impacts.

 Integrating Sustainability into Food Safety Decisions